xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT2030"/>MT2030: Remove User Resources failed processing `...`.

 Something unexpected occured when trying to remove user resources.
 The assembly causing the issue is named in the error message.
-To fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly will need to be provided in a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 User resources are files included inside assemblies (as resources) that needs to be extracted, at build time, to create the application bundle.
 This includes: